Coast Guard Air Station Astoria

-Coast Guard Air Station Astoria was established August 14, 1964 at Astoria Regional Airport in Warrenton, Oregon, United States.
+Coast Guard Air Station Astoria was established on August 14, 1964, at Astoria Regional Airport in Warrenton, Oregon, United States.

-The unit houses 67 active duty, 24 reserve duty and one civilian personnel.
+The unit houses 85 active duty, three reserve duty and three civilian personnel.
 The unit operates three Sikorsky MH-60 Jayhawk helicopters.
-According to a 2003 press release the unit's annual budget is $1,107,051.
-The unit's functions include search and rescue, law enforcement, aids to navigation support, and environmental protection.
+The unit's functions include search and rescue, law enforcement, aids to navigational support, and environmental protection.

 Air Station Astoria served as one of the filming locations for the movie The Guardian (2006).

-On April 28, 2017, the Coast Guard announced it would base two Sentinel-class cutters in Astoria, in 2021.